 An important feature of the blog is that it should reflect a diversity of personal views and opinions on today’s topical issues in palliative care.
 However, as a guiding principle we do insist that all content conforms to the mission and ethical standards that are upheld by the EAPC, and we therefore reserve the right to refuse any contribution that contravenes these principles.
 On occasion, we may also reject a contribution on the grounds that it may not be sufficiently topical or personal, or that it is overtly promoting a ‘product’, but we will always discuss this with you so that you can re-submit a revised version.
 As with any publication, we also reserve the right to modify posts for length and readability.

-The blog and other social media activities are managed by the EAPC head office, in partnership with the University of Bonn and the International Observatory on End of Life Care, Lancaster University.
+The blog and other social media activities are managed by the EAPC head office.

 To find out more, or to contribute, please refer to our ‘Contributor’s Guidelines’.